tatianegercina/FinTech/02-Homework/05-APIs/Instructions/README.md

 1. Create a variable called `monthly_income` and set its value to `12000`.

-2. Use the `requests` library to fetch the current price in US dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the API endpoints provided.
+2. Use the `requests` library to fetch the current price in Canadian dollars of bitcoin (`BTC`) and ethereum (`ETH`) using the API endpoints provided.

 3. Parse the API JSON response to pick the crypto prices and store each price in a variable.

     **Hint:** Be aware of the particular identifier for each cryptocurrency in the API JSON response - the bitcoin identifier is `1` whereas ethereum is `1027`.

-4. Compute the value in US dollars of the current amount of cryptocurrencies and print the results.
+4. Compute the value in Canadian dollars of the current amount of cryptocurrencies and print the results.

 #### Collect Investments Data Using Alpaca: `SPY` (stocks) and `AGG` (bonds)